 Getting Past The First Few Minutes Of One-On-One Conversation

 There are good and bad sides to the first few minutes of conversation.
 In the Good column is the fact that they're fairly predictable and simple to plan out.
-It's also pretty easy to get practice at them - If you go to a big party or networking event it wouldn't be unusual to start chatting to a dozen or more people.
+It's also pretty easy to get practice at them.
+If you go to a big party or networking event it wouldn't be unusual to start chatting to a dozen or more people.

-On the downside, if you're going to have trouble in a conversation, it's likely going to be in those first couple of minutes.
+On the downside, if you're going to have trouble in a conversation it's likely going to be in those first couple of minutes.
 Usually if you can get past that point the rest is easier.
 There are two reasons for this: First, if someone doesn't feel like talking to you, or you don't have much to say to each other, that's typically going to come out in the opening minutes.
 They won't give you much to work with, or you'll both struggle to find something to talk about.
-(If it happens it's not necessarily a reflection on you, as it's impossible for every conversation you start to be successful.)
+(If that happens it's not necessarily a reflection on you, as it's impossible for every conversation you start to be a success.)
 Secondly, we're usually feeling at our most nervous and on the spot when we're first talking to someone, and the anxiety can cause us, or them, to stall out.

 Here are my thoughts on navigating those first few minutes:

 Accept that any conversation you start may peter out soon after it begins